Yuan-Meng/personal_website/content/posts/causality.md

 {{< figure src="https://www.dropbox.com/s/qt9aoe34zc60fv7/diff-in-diff.png?raw=1" width="400" caption="\# of posts reacted to per user before and after launching Reactions">}}

 What's the treatment effect of Reactions?
 To answer this question, we need to assume that the outcome will *trend the same way* in different countries if the treatment had no effect.
-Under this "common trend" assumption, the blue line in Canada would still be parallel to the blue line in the US after the rollout.
+Under this "common trend" assumption, the (dashed) blue line in Canada would still be parallel to the green line in the US after the rollout.
 The fact that the solid blue line showing the actual outcome is higher than the dashed blue line showing the counterfactual outcome means "Reactions" drove up the outcome metric.

 Another way to understand the treatment effect is to look at the table below: